Unpaid Invoices?

 If an agency or an attorney has not paid you for your services and it’s been at least 90 days since the date you submitted your invoice, but not more than a year, please contact us.
 We can send a demand letter on your behalf and eventually assist you with Small Claims.

-Please note that we only assist AIJIC members with non payment issues and that whoever requests our help needs to be an AIJIC member when he or she took the job in question.
-AIJIC reserves the right to request written evidence from the member asking for assistance showing that terms and conditions were clearly defined beforehand, and that the member followed up on payment before requesting AIJIC's help.
-AIJIC will assess requests for assistance on a case by case basis and determine its involvement, if any, or if a specific vendor will be added to the list of agencies and attorneys reported to us.
+AIJIC will help you with non-payment issues if 1) You are an AIJIC member and were a member when you took the job in question or 2) You are not an AIJIC member or were not an AIJIC member when you took the job in question but will prepay a 3-year AIJIC membership to get AIJIC's assistance (contact us for more information).
+AIJIC reserves the right to request written evidence from you showing that your terms and conditions were clearly defined before you took the job in question, and that you followed up on payment before requesting AIJIC's help.
+AIJIC will assess requests for assistance on a case-by-case basis and determine its involvement, if any, or if a specific vendor will be added to the list of agencies and attorneys reported to us.
+Please note that AIJIC will help with no more than two demand letters per member, per year.

 Please read about our additional terms and conditions at the bottom of this page.